slnz00/ingatlan/README.md

+### Running the scraper:
-- Create a config file under `data/config.json`
+- Create a config file under `data/config.ts`. `data/config.example.ts` can be used as an example.
 - Run the scraper with `yarn start`